syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 * KeySelector: Describes selector to return the group key.
 * Comparer: Describes comparer to be applied in when sorting take place.

-The following code example illustrates how to apply grouping to the data in SfListView.
+To apply grouping to the data in SfListView, follow the code example.

 {% tabs %}
 {% highlight xaml %}